developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 ### Deploy Steps

 * **File Manager**:
- * Download Agent APK File from Server to Device​ to Persistent Location on Device​
+ * Download agent APK File from Server to Device​ to Persistent Location on Device​
- * Download Agent Configuration File from Server​ to Persistent Location on Device​
+ * Download agent Configuration File from Server​ to Persistent Location on Device​
  * Download Persist Section XML File from Server to Device​ to Persistent Location on Device​
 * **Batch**:
  * Execute Persist Section XML File​